Behaviorisms of all varieties agree on one thing, that the job of their science is to explain how an organism’s history affects its future behavior.

 Was Dr. Franklin right to be offended?
 Should the white lady have known better?

-In fact, both parties were probably just playing the odds and behaving like our pigeon.
+In fact, both parties were probably just behaving like our pigeon.
 In the WL’s experience, coat attendants in Washington were almost always black (perhaps the attendant to whom she handed her coat originally was black) — the green key.
 Members of the Cosmos Club, on the contrary, were always white — Franklin was the club’s first black member.
 Hence her mistake.
 She had no experience with the yellow key, a black person at the club who was not a servant.

 Dr. Franklin had experienced many racist insults in his life, all from white people.
 Like the pigeon, he had much experience with the red key.
 Hence his inference that this was just another insult and he reacted as if insulted.